jwmarshall69/Portfolio/README.md

-I am a dedicated technical writer with a passion for creating clear, concise, and user-friendly documentation tailored for both developers and end-users.
-My expertise lies in translating complex technical concepts into easily understandable guides, manuals, and online help resources.
+I am a dedicated technical writer passionate about creating clear, concise, and user-friendly documentation tailored for developers and end-users.
+My expertise is in translating complex technical concepts into easily understandable guides, manuals, and online help resources.
 I am continually improving my skills by working on open-source projects and practicing the documentation of APIs, software manuals, and technical guides.
    -	👀 I’m interested in Technical Writing
    -	🌱 I’m currently learning DITA XML, JSON, Markdown, HTML, API Documentation
 ## What I’m Practicing